kevinml98/2DPlatform/README.md

 Scripts and functionality made by me myself.
-You can play it here: https://play.unity.com/mg/other/webgl-builds-73764
+You can play it here: https://play.unity.com/mg/other/webgl-builds-73764<br/><br/>

+@Kevin Martínez Leiva - 2021